Anyhowclick/KyberReserveGUI/README.md

 # KyberReserveGUI
-Simple website GUI for onboarding new reserve managers
+Simple website GUI to onboard new reserve managers